Coogee (WA)

 Coogee is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Coogee's dwelling structure, as per the latest Census, consisted of 86.2% houses and 13.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Perth metro had 81.2% houses and 18.8% other dwellings.
-Home ownership in Coogee stood at 49.9%, with mortgaged dwellings at 38.7% and rented dwellings at 11.4%.
+In Coogee, as per the latest Census evaluation, 86.2% of dwellings were houses with the remaining 13.8% being semi-detached, apartments, or other types.
+This compares to Perth metro's 81.2% houses and 18.8% other dwellings.
+Home ownership in Coogee stood at 49.9%, with mortgaged dwellings at 38.7% and rented ones at 11.4%.
 The median monthly mortgage repayment was $2,500, higher than Perth metro's average of $1,950.
-Median weekly rent in Coogee was $430, compared to Perth metro's $370.
+Median weekly rent in Coogee was $430 compared to Perth metro's $370.
 Nationally, Coogee's mortgage repayments were significantly higher at $2,500 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing